 The fact that fewer seeds are needed to produce a large number of clones can make costly nurse-seed virus indexing less expensive.
-Indexing is a very meaningful procedure that is not practiced in California.
+Indexing is a very meaningful procedure that is not practiced in the United States.
 In Israel, virus indexing is required once a year.
-In South Africa, each tree carries a virus free certificate.
-Eventually, our industry will have to do the same.
+Eventually, our industry may require virus indexing as well.
+This cloning procedure would minimize the number of tests.